UEFA European Under-21 Championship: History

-The age limit was reduced to 21 for the 1978 championship and it has remained so since.
-To be eligible for the campaign ending in 2023, players need to be born in or after 2000.
-Many can be actually 23 years old by the time the finals tournament takes place; however, when the qualification process began (2021) all players would have been 21 or under.
+At the UEFA conference in January 1976, the age limit was lowered to 21 for the 1978 tournament, and has remained so ever since.
+The rules at the time allowed each team to field two players over the age of 21.
+To be eligible for the campaign ending in 2027, players must be born in 2004 or later.
+Many may actually be 23 years old by the time of the final tournament; however, when the qualification process began (2025), all players would have been 21 or under.